litmuschaos/litmus/docs/experiments/categories/aws-ssm/common.md

 ### SSM Docs

-It contains the details of the ssm docs i.e, `name, type, format of ssm-docs`.
+It contains the details of the SSM docs i.e, `name, type, the format of ssm-docs`.

 Use the following example to tune this:
 <references to the sample manifest>